Navigation

 Directorate-General 4

-Directorate-General IV focuses on issues of national and international tax policy and is responsible for national tax legislation.
-In addition, it is responsible for negotiating international agreements to avoid double taxation.
-It also coordinates all tax-related matters with the highest revenue authorities of the Länder, as required by Germany’s constitution.
+Directorate-General IV focuses on national and international matters relating to tax policy and is responsible for national tax legislation.
+It negotiates international agreements to avoid double taxation, and it represents the German government in multinational bodies working on international initiatives and proposals, such as new rules for fair tax competition.
+Directorate-General IV also coordinates all tax-related matters with the highest revenue authorities of the Länder, as required by Germany’s constitution.

 Directorate-General V: Federal financial relations, public law and legal matters